polysoph/research/planning.md

 # Planning

+## Design Challenge

+> How can we better allow the intermingling of ideas and disciplines within science?

+Why bother exploring this?

+1. Improved accessiblity of science
+2. Improved quality of ideas

 ## Platform Ideas

 Here's a dumping of ideas I've had while doing research.
 These will later need to be prioritized and validated.